broxus/octusbridge-solana-docs/programs/token_proxy.md

 User can set bounty for proceeding his pending withdrawal, in order to other users have motivation to fill it and receive bounty in `Everscale`.

-1. User calls add or change bounty for pending withdraw in `Solana` `Token Proxy` program, transferring new bounty size.
+1. User calls add or change bounty for pending withdrawal in `Solana` `Token Proxy` program, transferring new bounty size.
 2. `Token proxy` program calculates `Settings` PDA address, fetches it.
 3. `Token proxy` fetches withdrawal account.
 4. `Token proxy` checks relays confirmations, pending state.